-Clear glass (Type I) vials with a bromobutyl rubber stopper, sealed with an aluminium cap.
+Clear glass (Type I) vial with a bromobutyl rubber stopper, and an aluminium seal with a red snap-off cap.

-Each vial contains 50 ml.
-Atriance is supplied in packs of 6 vials.
+Each vial contains 50 ml of solution.
+Atriance is supplied in packs of 1 vial or 6 vials.

 6.6 Special precautions for disposal and other handling